 Documenting consent

 Typically, written consent documentation includes an information sheet and a consent form that is signed by the participant.
-This division allows the background information to be as detailed as necessary, while keeping the signature form short and concise.
+This division allows the background information to be as detailed as necessary while keeping the signature form short and concise.

-It is also important to consider in advance how the personal information collected will be used in the research project and beyond, as the legal sharing of personal research data becomes more common place in research.
+It is also important to consider in advance how the personal information collected will be used in the research project and beyond, as the legal sharing of personal research data becomes more commonplace in research.
 Please find out more about this below:

 An information sheet should cover the following topics:

-• Purpose of the research.
+• Nature and purpose of the research.

 • Benefits and risks of participating.